Skip to Content

 The Wheel at ICON Park Orlando (Formerly known as the Orlando Eye)

 If you want to see Orlando, you want to see it from the top of The Wheel at ICON Park Orlando (8401 International Drive).
 It’s formerly known as the Orlando Eye, but the name was changed in 2019.
-Which is actually the fourth name the Ferris wheel has had since it opened in 2015.
+The Wheel at ICON Park Orlando is actually the fourth name the Ferris wheel has had since it opened in 2015.

-It was also known as the Coca-Cola Orlando Eye and then the ICON Orlando, in case you’re looking for one of those.
+It was also known as the Coca-Cola Orlando Eye and then the ICON Orlando, in case you’re wondering.

-Regardless of its name, the 400-foot tall Ferris wheel is so cool.
+Regardless of its name, the 400-foot tall observation wheel is so cool.

 There’s a seat in the center of each cage, but I’m sure you’ll be on your feet the entire time.
 There is a solid floor and roof, but the walls are completely windows.
-As you get higher, you get a great view of downtown Orlando, the theme parks, and more.
+It’s a great spot to get a great view of downtown Orlando, the theme parks, and more.

 If you’re not an Orlando-native, you might not be sure what you’re looking at.